 INSIGHT ARTICLE |

-As middle market retailers move more toward omnichannel technology, mobile apps, web apps and web services have become indispensable.
-These apps facilitate the link between online, mobile and physical environments to create a seamless retail experience.
-But in all the excitement over these new capabilities, retailers must take the time for testing and risk assessment to make sure these apps are secure, protecting enterprise and consumer data across platforms.
+As middle market retailers move toward a robust channel mix, the technology needed to enable mobile apps, web apps and web services have become indispensable.
+These apps facilitate the link between online, mobile and physical environments to create a seamless omnichannel retail experience.
+However, in all the excitement over these new capabilities, retailers must take the time for testing and risk assessment to make sure these apps are secure.

-At RSM, we have seen heightened interest in application development, with several of our clients completely revamping ecommerce and rewards sites to make them function within their omnichannel strategy.
-To make omnichannel work, these sites collect more data, have more functionality and interact with more external third parties.
+We see many clients completely revamping e-commerce and rewards sites to make them function within their new retail strategy.
+These sites collect more data, have more functionality and interact with several external third parties.
 E-commerce sites handle payment information, while rewards and loyalty apps collect very sensitive data sets, like addresses, birthdays, family member names and email addresses.
-With omnichannel, there is more data to steal.
+There is simply more data to steal.
 If processes have not been tested from a security standpoint, there could be new exposure areas unprotected and at risk.

 Testing: No time like the present

 As retailers integrate new or revamped technology into their businesses, this is the perfect time for security testing, in particular, application security testing.
 We’ve seen a substantial increase in the number of clients seeking application security testing, which is a sign that the industry has taken notice of the importance of this step in the development process.
 Third-party security testing provides an objective, in-depth evaluation of security ﬂaws and whether these ﬂaws could be used to compromise the application or sensitive data.

 The following are testing options to consider:

 - Application vulnerability scan: These largely automated scans provide an overview of the security of the application.
 This is useful in identifying multiple instances of security ﬂaws and uncovering systemic issues.